The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-American Express recently made quite a few updates to its consumer Platinum card, leaving many wondering if similar upgrades were on the way for the business version of the popular product.
+Last year, American Express made a number of updates to its consumer card, The Platinum Card® from American Express, leaving many to wonder if similar upgrades were on the way for the business version of the popular product.

 Whether you already have the Amex Business Platinum or are considering applying for one, you should know exactly what this rewards credit card offers.
-With a hefty annual fee of $695 starting January 13, 2022, it would be wise to know if you can justify the cost of owning this card.
+With a hefty annual fee of $695, it would be wise to know if you can justify the cost of owning this card.
 Here’s our take on whether or not the Amex Business Platinum is worth it.

 What does the Business Platinum Card from American Express offer?

-- Rewards rate: 5X Membership Rewards points on flights and prepaid hotels booked with AmexTravel.com, 2X points on prepaid rental cars booked through AmexTravel.com, 1.5X points per dollar spent on purchases of $5,000 or more, 1.5X points on up to $2 million in select category purchases per year (electronics goods, retailers, software and cloud service providers; construction materials and hardware supplies; shipping providers) and 1X points on all other purchases
+- Rewards rate: 5X Membership Rewards points on flights and prepaid hotels booked with AmexTravel.com; 2X points on prepaid rental cars booked through AmexTravel.com; 1.5X points per dollar spent (on up to $2 million per calendar year) on purchases of $5,000 or more and on select category purchases (electronics goods, retailers, software and cloud service providers; construction materials and hardware supplies; shipping providers); 1X points on all other purchases

 - Welcome offer: 120,000 Membership Rewards points after you spend $15,000 on eligible purchases within the first three months of card membership